 Working in Edit Mode

 The editor toolbar is located at the top of the editor view.
-The editor toolbar is context sensitive and shows items relevant to the file currently open in the editor.
+It is context sensitive and shows items relevant to the file currently open in the editor.

 Use the toolbar, Window menu items, or keyboard shortcuts to navigate between open files and symbols in use.